 Learn About Our Stowe, VT Brewery

 It was more than a decade ago when Johannes von Trapp started thinking about starting a brewery at his family’s lodge in Stowe, Vermont.
 He had a dream to brew an American version of the tasty lagers he enjoyed so much during trips to the countryside near his ancestral Austrian home.

 With this dream in mind, Johannes worked to start a brewery at Trapp Family Lodge.
 It became a reality in the spring of 2010, when von Trapp Brewery officially opened.
 Our brewery was originally a modest facility located in the lower level of the Lodge’s DeliBakery.
 We currently brew around 50,000 gallons of beer each year available year-round and seasonally.
 In 2015 we opened our new 30,000 sq. ft. brewery located on Luce Hill Rd. featuring a Rolec Brew House and capable of producing up to 50,000 barrels of beer annually.
-You can enjoy our beers at the Lodge or in multiple restaurants and bars throughout Vermont, New Hampshire, Massachusetts, Maine, Rhode Island, New York, and Connecticut.
+You can enjoy our beers at the Lodge or in multiple restaurants and bars throughout Vermont, New Hampshire, Massachusetts, Maine, Rhode Island, New York, Connecticut, and New Jersey.

 Meet the Brewmaster

 JP Williams has been with von Trapp Brewing since October of 2012.
 His experience as a brewmaster and passion for his craft are a valuable addition to our expanding operation.